 The SFO is a small, Auckland-based agency with around 50 employees, 90 percent of whom perform front-line activities.
 Principal roles are investigative lawyers, forensic accountants and financial investigators.
 The agency is moving towards diversifying its expertise into data analysis and intelligence expertise.

 Evaluation and Intelligence

 The Evaluation and Intelligence team is responsible for the initial evaluation and assessment of complaints, as well as referral to other agencies as appropriate.
 This unit is also responsible for coordinating external and internal intelligence, and developing the SFO’s contribution to financial crime prevention strategies.

-The two Investigation teams deal with all matters of serous or complex financial crime which the Director has decided to investigate.
+The two Investigation teams deal with all matters of serious or complex financial crime which the Director has decided to investigate.
 These might include: general fraud, mortgage fraud, employee theft, procurement fraud, financial markets fraud, bribery and corruption.

 The Corporate Services team manages all activities relating to strategic planning, accountability reporting, financial management, human resources, IT systems, operational policies, media and communications, conferences and general administration.

 Senior Leadership Team